 Harvardwood Heroes grants will be awarded annually, pending the availability of resources to support the program.

 *Grants can be spent at the winner’s discretion.

 Become a hero by sponsoring our Harvardwood Heroes!

 Individuals can make a donation to support the program, and individuals who donate $500 or more may assist in the selection of grant recipients.

 Companies may become an official Harvardwood Heroes partner by sponsoring one or more grant(s) (at least $500 each) or by sponsoring the program outright.
 The sponsor's logo will appear here and on all promotional materials (online and in print) regarding Harvardwood Heroes.
 All Harvard-affiliated individuals are invited to apply for a Harvardwood Heroes grant, so sponsoring companies receive maximum exposure to Harvard students and alums.
 Contact us for more info.

 Program Info & Timeline

-We are now accepting applications to receive a 2020 Harvardwood Heroes grant in the amount of $500, with four grants awarded annually.
-The deadline to submit your grant proposal is March 31, 2020.
+We are now accepting applications to receive a 2021 Harvardwood Heroes grant in the amount of at least $500, with four grants awarded annually.
+The deadline to submit your grant proposal is November 1, 2021.